 Submittal Method: The required documents must be submitted electronically via email to DOT.CostSubmissions@dot.ohio.gov.
 (Note: Please do not send the documents via "cc" to any other ODOT email addresses.)
 The documents should be submitted in Microsoft Excel, Microsoft Word, or Adobe PDF format when possible.
 Please submit all indirect cost schedules in Excel format, if possible.
 This will greatly facilitate and expedite the review process.
 Documents submitted in hard copy format or via fax will NOT be accepted.

 Confirmation Message: After submitting the indirect cost materials, you should receive an email confirming ODOT's receipt of the submittal package.
 If you do not receive this email within 24 hours after you submit the package, please verify the email address, and resubmit, if necessary.
 Note: You will not receive a return receipt or "read" receipt.

-Individual email messages are limited to 50 MB, including attachments.
+Individual email messages must be smaller than 25 MB , including attachments.
 When submitting your company’s indirect cost package -

 1. The Firm name and year of the indirect cost rate schedule must appear in the

 2. The body of the email must include a listing of all attached files.

 3. Multiple emails from the same company should be identified accordingly; for

 example, “Sample Consulting Firm, Year 2011 cost submittal, 1 of 3.”

 A/E Safe Harbor Rate